huggingface/blog/video-encoding.md

 - In the advantageous case where we're decoding multiple successive frames, our loading time is 25%-50% that of loading those frames from compressed images.

 ## But what is a codec?
-And what exactly is video encoding & decoding actually doing?
+And what is video encoding & decoding actually doing?

 <center>
     <iframe